ThaatGuy-COTS/COTS-Jig/README.md

  - Stretch strings at 300lbs (130KG)
  - Serve endloops at 35lbs of tension (15KG)
  - Assembly using basic handtools
- - No custom parts required
+ - No machine shop or expensive tooling required

 # Assembly